bids-standard/bids-specification/src/99-appendices/11-qmri.md

 Calculation of `before` and `after` entries for `NumberShots` metadata field of `TB1SRGE` is more involved than that of `MP2RAGE`.
-The formula can be found [here](https://github.com/JosePMarques/MP2RAGE-related-scripts/blob/a405df30ac2c617d29d8b1b16025aaa911e86370/DemoForR1Correction.m#L17), which requires information about `BaseResolution` (i.e. image matrix size in PE direction), partial Fourier fraction in the PE direction, number of reference lines for parallel imaging acceleration and the parallel imaging acceleration factor in PE direction.
+The formula can be found [here](https://github.com/JosePMarques/MP2RAGE-related-scripts/blob/a405df30ac2c617d29d8b1b16025aaa911e86370/DemoForR1Correction.m#L17), which requires information about `BaseResolution` (that is, image matrix size in PE direction), partial Fourier fraction in the PE direction, number of reference lines for parallel imaging acceleration and the parallel imaging acceleration factor in PE direction.